Staying at the Futuristic 9 Hours Capsule Hotel in Tokyo, Japan!

 Also, while pyjamas are provided, they’re one size fits all and made for a smaller frame, so you might be more comfortable in your own.

-Everything is clearly market at 9 hours in Shinjuku.
+Everything is clearly market at 9 hours capsule hotel in Shinjuku including bathrooms

 Would I recommend staying in a capsule hotel?